The Security Team

 To request decals, contact Security with the following info:

-We ask all property owners to be diligent in ensuring no one tailgates you through the gate unless you recognize them or see their decal.
-Each of us has a vested interest in maintaining the safety, security, and privacy of our community.
+All Property Owners should be be diligent in disallowing tailgating, unless the vehicle driver is recognizable or a SHR decal is visible.
+Each Property Owner has a vested interest in maintaining the safety, security, and privacy of our community.
 Your support and cooperation are not only needed, but greatly appreciated!

 All property owners receive a 3-digit directory code.
 This code can be given to friends, guests, service personnel, etc. Visitors need only enter the code into the keypad to call you.
 Upon receiving the call from the front gate, you simply need to press the 9 key on your phone.
 The gate will open, and the line will disconnect.
 If you do not know your directory code, contact the Security Team.

-As an added convenience, the HOA offers optional gate opener remotes, at cost.
-The Springs remote is a key fob style that fits your key ring, or you can buy the optional visor clip to attach it to your vehicle’s sun visor.
+As an added convenience, an optional gate opener remote may be purchased, at cost.
+The Springs remote is a key fob style that fits your key ring, or you can use the included visor clip to attach it to your vehicle’s sun visor.

 Full-time and part-time residents are allowed up to 4 remotes per household.
 Lot owners are allowed up to 2 remotes regardless of the number of lots/properties owned.
 Costs for each are: